What’s It Like To Be a Career-Changer Student at UTI?

 Do you regularly crack your knuckles?
 Can you have a detailed conversation while performing a physical task like playing catch?
 Do your feet or hands tap a constant rhythm when you’re focused?
 Do you think most clearly when you’re exercising?

 If any of these describes you, there’s a good chance you’re a kinesthetic, or hands-on, learner.
-Keep reading to learn all about this learning style and how you can use it to your advantage in your career.
+Keep reading to learn all about this learning style, including some of the best jobs for kinesthetic learners.

-Before we dive into kinesthetic learning, let’s break down the four different learning styles:
+Before we dive into what kinesthetic learning is and careers for kinesthetic learners, let’s break down the four different learning styles:

-So how do you know what learning style you are?
+So how do you know what learning style suits you best?
 After reading through the different styles, think about the one that best describes you.
 It is possible to have more than one learning style, but you most likely have stronger tendencies toward one.

 You probably get fidgety sitting in class lectures.
 The things your teachers say and show you probably don’t sink in at first, but you’re intently focused when they assign you something to draw, build or create.